Table of Contents (click to expand)

 The Royal Bengal Tiger (Panthera tigris tigris) is the national animal of India.
-It was declared so in 1973, replacing the Asiatic lion, when Project Tiger was launched to save the species from extinction.
+It was declared so in 1972, replacing the Asiatic lion, and Project Tiger was launched the following year to save the species from extinction.
 India now hosts roughly 75% of the world’s wild tigers, with the 2022 census counting 3,682 Bengal tigers across 58 tiger reserves.

 A country should identify itself with the characteristics displayed by the animal.
 The animal should naturally be indigenous to that country, be in abundance, and be a symbol of the history of the country, as well as add to the visual beauty and appeal of the nation.
 A country can also select a national animal on a conservation basis if it needs to be protected in order to continue its survival.